Hi, I’m Jo-Lynne. Welcome to my li’l home on the Internet! I’m so glad you dropped by.

 About The Blog

-I started Musings of a Housewife about 10 years ago to share our family stories and my “musings” about life, but over the years my site has become more focused on topics related to fashion, food, travel, and fitness.
+I started Musings of a Housewife 10 years ago to share our family stories and my “musings” about life, but over the years my site became more of a lifestyle blog focused on topics related to fashion, food, travel, and fitness.
 I ditched the Musings of a Housewife in 2014 and rebranded under my own name.

-These days I find myself focusing more and more on fashion and beauty topics because that’s what seems to resonate the most with my visitors.
+I recently narrowed my focus to wearable fashion for women ages 35-55 because that’s what seems to resonate most with my visitors.
 Most of us want to maintain our sense of style but don’t have a lot of time to devote to it, so that’s where I come in!
 By sharing my daily outfits and practical fashion solutions for moms, I keep you updated on the latest trends and show you how to wear them in a way that’s stylish and age appropriate.

 Don’t want to miss a post?
 CLICK HERE to sign up for email updates.

 I’ve been a follower of Christ since I was a child.
 I grew up in Southwestern Virginia in the age of Aqua Net and scrunchies.
+(My style has come a long way since then!)
 I met the love of my life while I was at Gordon College, and we settled near his childhood home in the suburbs of Philadelphia.
 We’ve lived here for almost 20 years, which is longer than I ever lived in Virginia, so I guess I’m officially a Pennsylvanian.